| certifications | microsoft - Team Nuggets

 If you've never worked with Linux, you may not realize that it doesn't operate quite the same as Windows or Mac.
 In those environments, opening a dangerous attachment is simply a matter of double-clicking.

 Linux is easy to learn with the right resources, but there are extra steps to take before executing a malicious software.
 On Linux, users need to save the attachment before executing it, and if set up correctly, they would need permissions granted before they could open it.
-These extra steps can help safeguard a business from the internal user error that is so often the cause of security breaches.
+These extra steps can help safeguard a business from the internal user Kill that is so often the cause of security breaches.

 CBT Nuggets is the most complete training resource for IT professionals at any level, and IT teams of any size.
 Learn more about CBT Nuggets Business Solutions.

-Linux locks down users by default
+3. Linux does not give users admin access by default

-In a Windows environment, users are often given a high level of access by default.
+In a Windows environment, users are often given a high level of access automatically.
 This lets them click on links and download files indiscriminately, easily leading to the issues mentioned above.
-Many users don’t have access to the root directories on their computers, which means that even if they do manage to infect their systems, they’ll be limited in the damage they can do.
+Many users don't have access to the root directories on their computers, which means that even if they do manage to infect their systems, they'll be limited in the damage they can do.

 Of course, good security practices mean that users shouldn't be clicking those links in the first place.
 Regardless of what device you use, it ultimately comes down to whether your users employ good security awareness practices — and it's up to you to train them.